Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: Experimental evaluation

-The second culture, P5A2 (Figure~\ref{fig:p5a2}), clearly demonstrates an increase in network complexity from DIV 14-35 (Figure~\ref{fig:p5a2_learned_h}--\ref{fig:p5a2hz}), without the consolidation behavior seen in P1B2 at DIV 35.
-With no active features observed at DIV14, subnetwork 0 (Figure~\ref{fig:theta_p5a2}) mainly comes from the baseline noise.
-As the neuronal networks mature, more features are activated, forming more complex subnetworks (Figure~\ref{fig:p5a2hz}--\ref{fig:theta_p5a2}).
-We hypothesize that P5A2 may be following a similar developmental trajectory to P1A3, but with a slower start (as evidenced by the lack of correlated activity at DIV 14).
-As with P1A3, we observe the overall network structure becoming more complex as additional subnetworks are activated.
+Figures for two additional cultures are shown in Appendix C.2 in the Supplementary Material \citep{gong2025supplement}.
+The second culture, P5A2 (Figure~4 in the Supplementary Material), clearly demonstrates an increase in network complexity from DIV 14-35 (Figures~4b--4c in the Supplementary Material), without the consolidation behavior seen in P1B2 at DIV 35.
+With no active features observed at DIV14, subnetwork 0 (Figure~4e in the Supplementary Material) mainly comes from the baseline noise.
+As the neuronal networks mature, more features are activated, forming more complex subnetworks (Figures 4c--4e in the Supplementary Material).
+We hypothesize that P5A2 may be following a similar developmental trajectory to P1B2, but with a slower start (as evidenced by the lack of correlated activity at DIV 14).
+As with P1B2, we observe the overall network structure becoming more complex as additional subnetworks are activated.

-The third example, P3B1 (Figure~\ref{fig:p3b1}), shows a growth and then stabilization of network complexity.
-At DIV 14, no active features are observed and most of the activity shown in subnetwork 0 is due to the low-level background process.
+The third example, P3B1 (Figure~5 of the Supplementary Material \citep{gong2025supplement}), shows a growth and then stabilization of network complexity.
+At DIV 14, no active features are observed, and most of the activity shown in subnetwork 0 is due to the low-level background process.
 From DIV 21-35, there is a developmental increase in the number of active features.
-We see high overlap in the active subnetworks: subnetwork $\theta_1$ persists from DIV 14 -- DIV 35, and subnetworks $\theta_2$ and $\theta_3$ persist from DIV 28 to DIV 35.
+We see high overlap in the active subnetworks: subnetworks $\theta_1$ and $\theta_2$ persist from DIV21-28 and $\theta_5$ persists from DIV 28 -- DIV 35.
+Additionally, three subnetworks dominated by a single electrode ($\theta_6$, $\theta_7$ and $\theta_{10}$) persist from DIV 14 to DIV 35.

+In the bottom row of Table~\ref{tab:allrmse}, we compare the average one-step-ahead predictive RMSE of FSLDS with rSLDS and LDS, on the three cultures explored in this section.
+For rSLDS, we select the number of latent states and latent features using held-out cross-validation on a fourth culture P1A2.
+In this case, FSLDS does not perform better than rSLDS and LDS in terms of RMSE.
+However, this is perhaps not surprising: the held-out test set only contains timepoints in DIV35.
+Unlike the murine hippocampal data, in the iPSC cultures we do not see significant changes in the latent features \textit{within} a time period, so there is no predictive benefit in modeling such transitions.
+However, this is offset by the fact that FSLDS does give us insights into the switching behavior \textit{between} time periods, allowing insights about neuronal development that are not directly accessible via the existing LDS/rSLDS approaches.